AlvinSheng/two-stage-PCM/README.md

 Results in this output:

 1. MCMC_output/model_res.rds: an object with MCMC chains (or summaries of the chains) for all the parameters in the PCM, as well as model fitting information

+### Running the PCM on the same simulated data, but assumming that the subjects are split into two groups

+In simulation_and_application_of_method.R, change lines 90 and 101 according to the comments.

+Then, the function that runs the MCMC chain, met_gibbs_potts() in spatial_markov_model_group_idx.R, will assume by default that group = c(rep(1, floor(num_subj/2)), rep(2, ceiling(num_subj/2))), i.e., the first half of subjects are in group 1 and the second half are in group 2.
+Potts offsets will be computed separately for each group.